BryceStevenWilley/BryceStevenWilley.github.io/_pages/about.md

 I also have a side hobby of making video games: take a look [here](/projects) to see more.

-I run, cycle, volunteer at [BARC](http://www.houstontx.gov/barc/), and take my own pup, Jackie, for lots of long walks.
+I run, cycle, am a volunteer photographer at [BARC](http://www.houstontx.gov/barc/), and take my own pup, Jackie, for lots of long walks.

 <img src="/assets/Jackie.jpg" alt="Jackie Boy" style="width: 60%;"/>